 How to Tell Anxiety From Low Blood Sugar

 Telling the difference between these two identical-feeling conditions requires a calm, systematic approach.
 The absolute best step is to immediately check your blood glucose using a home meter or a continuous glucose monitor.
-If your reading is below 70 mg/dL, you are experiencing hypoglycemia and must treat it immediately with fast-acting carbohydrates.
+The NIDDK — Managing Diabetes states that for most people, a blood glucose level below 70 mg/dL defines hypoglycemia and requires immediate treatment with fast-acting carbohydrates.

 How to Prevent Stress-Related Blood Sugar Issues

 Implement daily stress management techniques, such as deep breathing exercises, to keep your baseline cortisol levels from remaining chronically elevated.
+The Diabetes Distress Symptoms guide outlines the early warning signs that chronic stress has begun to overwhelm your ability to manage your metabolic health.
 Protect your sleep schedule fiercely, as severe sleep deprivation causes massive spikes in morning cortisol and subsequent insulin resistance.

 Frequently Asked Questions